mamakdude/Div1deCTF_UNI10-Writeups/Reverse Engineering/SingAlong/README.md

 i see main i see one if else

-so i just patch it so it doenst fun the if function and never branch so i get the flag
+so i just patch it so it doesnt run the if function and never branch so i get the flag

 ![alt text](image-2.png)